Tagging Instructions: What You Need to Know

 Supplies Needed: (For Traditional Consignors who prepare their own items).

-- Sheets of card stock.
+- Sheets of card stock and regular printer paper.
 White is preferable but other colors are fine.

 - Sharpie pen

 - Various size ziploc bags (Dollar Store is great for these.
 Also the larger storage bags at Dollar Tree in with the coat hangers for large toys with multiple pieces.
 These come 3 for $1.00 and work great.)

 - Hangers - any type (Ask friends, neighbors, dry cleaners, stores such as Belk, Old Navy, Wal-Mart, Kohl’s, Etc. Many are willing to give excess hangers away if you ask.)

 - Twine or zip ties for shoes (also great to get at the Dollar Store)